ajaypendyala/Library_Rails_App/README.md

 2. The admin has the interface like any other user but also a link to admin page on the navigation bar.
 3. This link will take the admin to the webpage where he can do the following:

    a.
 Add a room to the system.
-A room will have the following attributes: Room Number (unique for each room), building, size, status
+A room will have the following attributes: Room Number (unique for each room), building, size, status. ( Admin -> Navigation-> Rooms -> Add new)

    b.
 View the list of all the rooms.
-View the schedule for the rooms
+View the schedule for the rooms (Admin -> Navigation-> Rooms)

    c.
 View the details of a room.
 Also, show the library member who has the room if its status is “booked”.

    d.
-Edit the details of a room
+Edit the details of a room.
+The edit button is provided for each room in the room list.

    e.
-Admin can also change the status of a room i.e., she/he can book or release a room on behalf of a library member.
+Admin can also change the status of a room i.e., she/he can book or release a room on behalf of a library member. ( Admin -> Nav -> Bookings -> Add new

    f.
 View the booking history of a room